Idukki

 How to vet a creator: audience authenticity, engagement, and the fake-follower problem

 The market for fake influence is large and cheap.
 A few dollars buys tens of thousands of followers, and the supply chain has kept pace with detection: bought likes, comment pods that trade engagement in a group chat, view farms in warehouses.
-The result is that the single number a brand looks at first, the follower count, is the one number that tells you almost nothing about whether real people will see the post and buy.
+So the number a brand looks at first, the follower count, is the one number that tells you almost nothing about whether real people will see the post and buy.

 Vetting is the fix, and the good news is that it is mostly not guesswork.
 The signals that separate a real audience from an inflated one are measurable, and most of them are visible from the public profile before you ever sign a contract.
+Vetting sits upstream of everything else: if you are about to commission UGC for paid social, the work in sourcing UGC for paid ads only pays off when the creator behind it has a real audience.
 Here is how to read them.

 ≈19%of followers on a typical account are fake or inactiveRepresentative figure from third-party audit tooling, not an Idukki measurement.
 Treat it as a baseline: vetting is about finding the accounts that are meaningfully worse.